Pareto Adaptive Robust Optimality via a Fourier-Motzkin Elimination Lens: Introduction

 Boldface characters represent matrices and vectors.
 All vectors are column vectors and the vector $\bm{a}_i$ is the $i$-th row of matrix $\bm{A}$.
 The space of all measurable functions from $\mathbb{R}^n$ to $\mathbb{R}^m$ that are bounded on compact sets is denoted by $\mathcal{R}^{n,m}$.
 The vectors $\bm{e}_i$, $\bm{1}$ and $\bm{0}$ are the standard unit basis vector, the vector of all-ones and the vector of all-zeros, respectively.
 Matrix $\bm{I}$ is the identity matrix.
 The relative interior of a set $S$ is denoted by $\text{ri}(S)$; its set of extreme points is denoted by $\text{ext}(S)$.

 The manuscript is organized as follows.
-First, \Cref{sec: ARO} introduces the ARO setting and the notion of PARO. \Cref{sec: decision-rules} introduces FME and uses it to establish (worst-case) optimality of decision rule structures. \Cref{sec: properties} investigates the existence of PARO solutions, and \Cref{sec: constructive} presents some practical approaches for the construction of PARO solutions.
-In \Cref{sec: num-exp} we present the results of our numerical experiments.
+First, \Cref{sec: ARO} introduces the ARO setting and the notion of PARO. \Cref{sec: properties} investigates the existence of PARO solutions, and \Cref{sec: constructive} presents some practical approaches for the construction of PARO solutions.
+In \Cref{sec: num-exp} we present the results of our numerical experiments, and \Cref{sec: concluding-remarks} concludes the manuscript. \Cref{app: decision-rules} introduces FME and uses it to establish (worst-case) optimality of decision rule structures.